DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 Standard: The Operator **In** in **Step 2: Match open invoices** can be used to find the Customer account, Reference or Invoice within a bank statement field. <br>
 For example, finding invoice 'INV033718' in 'XXX INV033718 YYY'.

+### Default description

+Enable feature **Enable default descriptions for advanced bank reconciliation** and setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation). <br>
+Finance utilities will use the same default description on the intercompany transaction.

+This applies to all of the following actions:
+- Generate customer payment
+- Generate vendor payment
+- Generate voucher
+- Settle customer invoice

 # Processing